Welcome

 Please bring your own re-usable waterbottle to reduce plastic waste.

-Our main commitment is to our own classes and dances, and advertising these.
-However, occasionally we are able to facilitate ceilidhs, or do demonstrations and displays to advertise Scottish Country Dancing for a small fee.
+Our main commitment is to our own classes and dances.
+However, occasionally we are able to facilitate ceilidhs or displays to advertise Scottish Country Dancing.

 How To Contact Us

 If you have recently emailed us for any reason and not had a reply, please check your spam inbox.
-We respond to all enquiries within 7 days (usually at a weekend).
+We aim to respond to all enquiries within 7 days.

-Members of other RSCDS branches and Scottish Country Dance Groups wishing to send us information about your upcoming events, please email details/flyers to: rscds.manchester@gmail.com or give flyers to a comittee member in person.
+Members of other RSCDS branches and Scottish Country Dance Groups wishing to send us information about your upcoming events, please email details/flyers to: General Enquiries Email Link or give flyers to a comittee member in person.
 We display event flyers on our noticeboard at classes.
 Thank you.

 You can also keep up to date with us via our facebook group